renyuneyun/renyuneyun.github.io/pages/research.md

 Feel interested?
 Find out more from my papers in the [publication page](./publications.md).

+See also [here](../assets/cv.en.pdf) for my CV.

-### Linking back to PhD work
+###### Linking back to PhD work

-The DToU topic also bridges back with my PhD work on modelling and reasoning of data-use policies, in research / collaboration contexts (e.g. e-Science, scientific workflows), with the following questions:
+The DToU topic bridges back with my PhD work on modelling and reasoning of data-use policies, in research / collaboration contexts (e.g. e-Science, scientific workflows), with MIMO workflows.

-1. How to formally model data-use policies taking the properties of decentralised contexts into account?
-2. How to deal with the Multi-Input-Multi-Output nature of the workflows in such data-processing contexts?
-3. How to derive the data-use policies for the output data?
-4. How to check compliance of such policies?

 See [my previous research homepage](https://renyuneyun.github.io/portfolio-phd) for more details if interested.